samWson/rusty-ruby/README.md

 If the program is run without arguments it will enter a Read Eval Print loop.
 Arbitrary code can be entered at the command line and the tokens will be produced as output.

 ### Limitations
 Currently only the most basic syntax will be supported.
 The example program `sample_ruby.rb` gives an indication of what can be tokenized.
 As the supported syntax grows more expressions can be added to `sample_ruby.rb`.
 ```
 x = 2 + 3
 five = 5
 TEN = 10

+def add(x, y)
+  return x + y
+end
 ```
 Note that it is not the responsibility of the Tokenizer to spot syntax errors.
 Any unrecognized character will be output as an illegal token.

 ## Licence
 This project is Open Sourced under the MIT licence.
-Athough this project is personal learning exercise, it has been made using company time at [Flux Federation](http://fluxfederation.com/) during our hack days.
+Although this project is personal learning exercise, it has been made using company time at [Flux Federation](http://fluxfederation.com/) during our hack days.
 All copyright and IP belongs to Flux Federation.

 ## Contributions
 Contributions are welcome as long as the contributor is happy with the licencing and copyright as described above.